 If you miss French desserts since going gluten free, you will want to try my Gluten Free French Apple Cakes recipe.
 Between these cakes and the macarons, you are all set on yummy French desserts :-).

-Fresh raspberries are the star of this gluten free macaron recipe!
+Fresh raspberries are the star of this gluten-free macaron recipe!
 The raspberry flavor combines with the lemon zest buttercream in every bite.
 These raspberry macarons are the ultimate dessert cookie!
-They are soft, and chewy, and are an adorable little sandwich that begs to be eaten.
+They are soft and chewy and an adorable little sandwich that begs to be eaten.

 What are macarons?

-French macarons are sweet and soft cookies made of meringue and are filled with a flavorful filling.
-They get their bright colors by using food coloring; the flavors come from filling and icing.
+French macarons are sweet and soft cookies made of meringue and filled with flavorful filling.
+They get their bright colors from food coloring; the flavors come from the filling and icing.

 How to make raspberry macarons: